osmzoso/pbf2sqlite/doc/pbf2sqlite.md

 OSM data can be obtained from a provider such as [Geofabrik](https://download.geofabrik.de).

-A simple example:
+Read .osm.pbf file and create the tables in the database:

 `pbf2sqlite test.db read country.osm.pbf`

-This command reads the file **country.osm.pbf** and creates the tables described below in the **test.db** database.

-An extended example:
+The created tables are described below.

+Read .osm.pbf file into the database and then create tables with address data, graph data, and R*Tree indexes:

 `pbf2sqlite test.db read country.osm.pbf addr rtree graph`

-This command first reads the file and then creates additional data.

-> The **read** option is always executed first
+The options can be entered in any order but the **read** option is always executed first.

 The database can be easily queried with the [SQLite CLI tool](https://www.sqlite.org/cli.html).